 Art Galleries & Cultural Spaces

-Creative hubs in Outdoor Adventure with Mountain Biking and Kayaking USD 1125 highlight classical works, contemporary installations, and community projects under one skyline.
+Creative hubs in Tour of the two banks of the Douro river in Porto USD 36 highlight classical works, contemporary installations, and community projects under one skyline.
 Small studios sit alongside established galleries.

 Look for temporary shows, evening openings, and cultural centres where workshops, talks, and performances make art approachable and engaging for all visitors.